 Perhaps equally important, air sealing is crucial for maximizing the performance of insulation, the other major component of your home's building envelope.
 The R-Value of insulation is determined under the assumption that there will be no air infiltration throughout the insulation — it assumes that there will be adequate air sealing around the insulation.
 Once insulation is left exposed to air movement (air moving up through your attic floor, for example), R-Value decreases.

-If you do some serious air sealing work, you can expect to net about $600.00 in annual energy savings.
+If you do some serious air sealing work, you can expect to save energy annually and increase the overall comfort of your home significantly.